Mukuru (deity): Depiction

-Mukuru is the Supreme Creator (God) of the Himba and Herero people of Namibia.
+The Himba and Herero worship a god named Mukuru.
+Mukuru is the creator of the world, the supreme ruler.
+The Bantu root of the word expresses greatness and power.
 The deceased ancestors of the Himba and Herero are subservient to him, acting as intermediaries.
 However, while the ancestors are believed to bless or curse, Mukuru is believed to only bless.